pbnelson/SYNOLOGY_DS916_POSTGRESQL/README.md

 #### Once you have the `psql` client installed

 Note that this requires passwordless SSH login to the NAS server.
-If you don't have that working, google how to use RSA keys `~/.ssh/id_rsa.pub` and `~/.ssh/authorized_keys` to enable that.
+If you don't have that working, google how to use RSA keys `~/.ssh/id_rsa.pub` and `~/.ssh/authorized_keys` to enable it.

 ````bash
 # open a tunnel and connect sample command to connect remotely